JulianNicholls/Complete-React-Web-App/README.md

 ## Status

-So far, section 9 - Todo App.
+So far, completed section 9 - Todo App with localStorage.

 ### Important